-Experts in the fields of domestic violence, sexual abuse, non-profit management, board development, violence prevention, data-collection, trauma-informed care, and other relevant topics are regularly invited as keynote speakers.
-Ideas and proposals for sessions are sought from Alaskan leaders in their fields, including staff from CDVSA-funded agencies.
+Experts in the fields of domestic violence, sexual abuse, non-profit management, board development, violence prevention, data-collection, trauma-informed care, and other relevant topics may be invited as trainers or keynote speakers.
+Ideas and proposals for in-person meetings or online webinars are sought from Alaskan leaders in their fields, including staff from CDVSA-funded agencies.